kingyin3613/kingyin3613.github.io/content/flow.md

 <img src="assets/flow/solimansettings1.png"   width="65%" height="65%"/>
 </p>

-The `FLM` solutions were compared with those of a continuum finite element implementation of the HTC model and experimental data available from the literature, two examples of temperature-dependent desorption isotherm, and concrete drying at early-age are shown in plots below, respectively.
+The `FLM` solutions were compared with those of a continuum finite element implementation of the HTC model and experimental data available from the literature.
+Two examples of concrete drying at early-age (left) and temperature-dependent desorption isotherm (right) are shown in figures below.

-The overall agreement demonstrates the reliability of the proposed approach in reproducing phenomena such as cement hydration, self-desiccation, temperature-dependent moisture drying, etc.

 <p align="center">
 <img src="assets/flow/HD.png"   width="40%" height="40%"/>

 <img src="assets/flow/isotherm.png"   width="40%" height="40%"/>
 </p>

+The overall agreement demonstrates the reliability of the proposed approach in reproducing phenomena such as cement hydration, self-desiccation, temperature-dependent moisture drying, etc.

 For more details of related work of discrete modeling of transport/flow phenomena in concrete can be found in this paper: